Marketing (MKTG)

 MKTG 310 Services Marketing (3 credits)

 Prerequisite(s): MKTG 240 or MKTG 300.
 Restriction(s): Business Administration major, or minor within School of Business.
 This course builds on basic marketing concepts to focus on the role of service as a primary source of competitive advantage for both service and non-service organizations in a predominantly service economy.
 The course examines the marketing and managerial implications of the differences between goods and services.
 The course discusses many service marketing concepts, including the relationship between the service provider and customer, the service profit chain, the real-time process experience of services, customer satisfaction and service quality.
-Specific applications for service sectors such as retail, sports, events, tourism, financial services, healthcare, and professional services will be discussed.
+Specific applications for service sectors such as retail, sports, events, tourism, financial services, healthcare, and professional services are discussed.

 MKTG 322 Customer Relationship Management Practicum (3 credits)